How to Choose the Best University for your Child

 2. Find out what they want

-As we said earlier, it’s important to find out what your child wants.
+As we said earlier, when you help choose the best university for your child it’s important to find out what your child wants.
 Remember, it’s him or her who’ll be living in the chosen university for the next three or four years.
 Your child will do all the work, make new friends, join clubs, and start building his or her career.

 It’s your child who’ll know where he or she fits and what he or she will choose to study.
 Therefore, listening to your child should be a priority.
-His or her happiness will greatly determine his or her grades in class.
-When talking to your child about this topic, prioritize their decisions.
+His or her happiness will greatly determine their grades in class.
+When talking to your child about this topic, prioritise their decisions.
 Let them start their journey to adulthood under your guidance.

 3. Do your research